revery-ui/revery/README.md

 ## Contributing

 We'd love your help, and welcome PRs and contributions.
+Join  us on [Discord](https://discord.gg/UvQ2cFn)!

 Some ideas for getting started:
 - Help us build example apps,